-- Context of data protection legislation. - Principles of data protection and applicable terminology. - Lawful basis for processing of personal data. - Accountability principle. - Obligations of Controllers, Joint Controllers and Data Processors. - International Data Transfers under EU and UK GDPR. - Data subject rights. - The role of independent supervisory authorities (ISAs) and the ICO. - Breaches, enforcement and liability. - Processing of personal data in relation to children. - Specific provisions in data protection legislation of particular relevance to public authorities.
-(7.5%). - Privacy and Electronic Communications (EC Directive) Regulations (PECR) 2003 and subsequent amendments to 2021. - Application of data protection legislation in key areas of industry. - Al and the processing of personal data.
+- · Context of data protection legislation. - Principles of data protection and applicable terminology. - Lawful basis for processing of personal data. - Accountability principle. - Obligations of controllers, joint controllers and data processors. - International data transfers under EU and UK GDPR. - Data subject rights. - The role of independent supervisory authorities (ISAs) and the Information Commissioner's Office (ICO). - Breaches, enforcement and liability. - Processing of personal data in relation to children. - Specific provisions in data protection legislation of particular relevance to public authorities.
+(7.5%). - Privacy and Electronic Communications (EC Directive) Regulations (PECR) 2003 and amendments subsequent to 2021. - Application of data protection legislation in key areas of industry. - Artificial Intelligence (AI) and the processing of personal data.